pourion/utm.geoawareness.v0/README.md

-# Airport GUI
+# Digital Twin for Geo-awareness Service
-This repository is for the user interface that visualizes the airport world and the UAV detection system.
+This repository is for the user interface that visualizes a rectangular user-defined airspace, the UAV detection, and the notification system.

 # Installation